tinymce/tinymce-docs/modules/ROOT/pages/introduction-to-tinydrive-apis.md

----
-layout: default
-title: Introduction to the Tiny Drive plugin APIs
+# Introduction to the Tiny Drive plugin APIs
-title_nav: Introduction to the plugin APIs
+:title_nav: Introduction to the plugin APIs
-description: Overview of the Tiny Drive plugin APIs
+:description: Overview of the Tiny Drive plugin APIs
-keywords: rtc configuration
+:keywords: rtc configuration
----

 The {{site.cloudfilemanager}} {{site.productname}} plugin includes APIs to provide access to {{site.cloudfilemanager}} from your custom plugins or {{site.productname}} specific integration code.
 These APIs are available though the `editor.plugins.tinydrive` property.